 - Data: There are several free or low-cost services available to you for measuring your website data, like Google Analytics.
 Many have premium options, but the free version will likely give you enough to work with.

-AddThis Website Marketing Tools can help you to grow your audience with smart, personalized social media tools, audience targeting and related posts.
-The basic plan is free, and pro plans start at just $10/month.
+AddThis Website Marketing Tools can help you to grow your audience with smart, personalized social media tools, audience targeting, and related posts.